gilch/drython/README.md

     import ast
     print(ast.dump(ast.parse('''print("Hello, World!")''')))
-    # it prints:
     # Module(body=[Expr(value=Call(func=Name(id='print', ctx=Load()), args=[Str(s='Hello, World!')], keywords=[], starargs=None, kwargs=None))])

-Reading AST is a bit easier than writing it, but it took that much for a simple `print('Hello, World!')`, and it gets complex fast.
+Reading AST is easier than writing it (malformed AST can segfault Python), but if it took that much for a simple `print('Hello, World!')`, you can imagine it gets complex fast.
 Unfortunately, bytecode and abstract syntax trees are implementation details subject to change between Python versions and implementations.

 There's an easier way.
 Drython provides *executable* data structures that are both simpler than AST, and are easier to work with than text.
-Drython doesn't use ast nor bytecode manipulation, so it's portable across implementations.
+Drython specifically avoids using ast and bytecode manipulation, so it's portable across implementations.

 ## Drython's statement module ##